gracypresilia/Dicoding_EC-Analysis/README.md

 # Dicoding_EC-Analysis
 This project is a remake of the Dicoding Academy assignment, E-Commerce Data Analysis, with enhanced data analysis and visualization.
 The goal is to answer various business questions related to an e-commerce company’s performance.

-## Key Objectives
+## Key Objectives and Results
-- **Company's Sales and Revenue**: Analyzing the company's sales and revenue on a month-to-month basis to understand trends and business performance.
+- **Company's Sales and Revenue**: Analyzed the company's sales and revenue on a month-to-month basis to understand trends and business performance.
+The results show a tending upward trend, indicating improved performance and increasing customer trust.
-- **Customer Locations**: Identifying where customers are making their transactions by analyzing the geographical distribution of customer locations.
+- **Customer Locations**: Identified where customers are making their transactions by analyzing the geographical distribution of customer locations.
+The results show that the company's customers are distributed across 4,110 cities, with an average of 24 customers per city.
+Sao Paulo has the highest number of customers, totaling 15,402.
-- **Location Relationships**: Examining the correlation between customer locations and seller locations involved in transactions to identify regional patterns within the e-commerce ecosystem.
+- **Location Relationships**: Examined the correlation between customer locations and seller locations involved in transactions to identify regional patterns within the e-commerce ecosystem.
+The results show a positive correlation: the higher the number of customers in a city, the more diverse the seller locations transacting with those customers.

 ## Raw Dataset
 [Kaggle: Brazilian E-Commerce Public Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)